Prioritising funding and support for COVID-19 research across the UK

 All NHS Trusts, health and care providers and universities are expected to prioritise support for Urgent Public Health studies.

 Where studies do not require either funding or NIHR Clinical Research Network support, they do not need to go through the portal and can proceed in accordance with business as usual processes.
 However, they must not have a negative impact on the system’s ability to recruit participants and/or provide the resources (including staff, samples and data) needed to support Urgent Public Health national priority studies.
 Organisations will be expected to pause any local studies that impede their ability to contribute to national research efforts.
 Applications for COVID-19 research are welcomed by NIHR programmes through their researcher led funding opportunities.

-Read the Q&A document on the prioritisation process for Urgent Public Health Research.
+Read more about the prioritisation process for Urgent Public Health Research.